Algety/Performance-HomeTask/README.md

-Home tasks for the Performance Testing Course / EPAM 2022
+Home tasks on the Performance Testing